ankitects/addon-docs/getting-started.md

 You can use mypy to type-check your code, which will catch some cases where you’ve called Anki functions incorrectly.
-Click on Terminal in the bottom left, and type 'mypy addon'.
+Click on Terminal in the bottom left, and type 'mypy myaddon'.
 After some processing, it will show a success or tell you any mistakes you’ve made.
 For example, if you specified a hook incorrectly: